OUR HISTORY

 We do not treat young men and women like teenagers.
 We treat them like young men and women.
 This essentially means we treat them with more respect than the world does.
 Although the world treats youth as an excuse, we believe a young person has the capability to step up to a higher standard in their everyday life.
 Time and time again, hundreds of young people at Koinonia have proven the point.

-We believe baptism connects a soul with the death and resurrection of Jesus and therefore is necessary for salvation.
+We believe baptism connects a soul with the death and resurrection of Jesus and is therefore necessary for salvation.

 Bret Carter